5. Atmosphere configurations

 • WACCM-X: Whole Atmosphere Community Climate Model with thermosphere and ionosphere extension

-• Scientifically supported: Specific compset/resolution pairs which have had significant, multi-year runs made and have been studied scientifically.
+• Scientific support: Specific compset/resolution pairs which have had significant, multi-year runs made and have been studied scientifically.
 It is important to note that resolutions which are not listed, are not scientifically supported, have not had tunings performed and should not be used for scientific studies without careful examination of the results.

-• Tested: One or more tests for this compset have been made using at least one resolution.
+• Functional support: One or more tests for this compset have been made using at least one resolution.
 Extensive scientific study has not been performed.
-The designation of “Tested” simply acknowledges that one or more compset/resolution pair(s) have been confirmed to run without crashing.
 No attempts have been made to validate the scientific quality of these runs and tunings have NOT been performed on them.

-• Unsupported: These compsets are setup as a “convenience” for various reasons and they are not supported for science runs.
-If a user decides to use one of these compsets, they must also supply the –run-unsupported flag to create_newcase.
-These compsets may not even compile and run successfully as they have not been tested.
+• Unsupported: These compsets are setup as a convenience for various reasons and they are not supported for science runs.
+If a user decides to use one of these compsets, they must also supply the --run-unsupported flag to create_newcase.
+These compsets may not even compile and run successfully as they are not regularly tested.

-• F: CAM standalone runs, using an active Atmosphere and Land with prescribed Sea-Surface Temperatures (SSTs) and sea-ice extent.
+• F compsets use CAM and active Land (CTSM) with prescribed Sea-Surface Temperatures (SSTs) and sea-ice extent (other components are stubs).

 This chapter will discuss some of the atmospheric compsets in more detail, but a complete listing of all compsets is found at CESM2 Component Configurations (compsets).
 The complete listing of grid resolutions can be found at CESM2 Grid Resolutions.